 -x.
 Only find processes that exactly match the given pattern.

-pgrep -u root displays all processes owned by root.
-The command
+pgrep -l -u root displays the names and PIDs of all processes owned by root:

-pidof command is used to find the ID of a process, provided that you know the name of the process.
+pidof command is used to find the ID of a process, provided that you know the process name.

 -c.
 Only return PIDs within a single root directory.

 -o.
 Omit certain PIDs (include the processes to omit after the flag).